sodanexus/VIQ/README.md

 <div align="center">

-# VIQ — My Official Artist Website
+# VIQ — Official Artist Website

 This is my official website as VIQ, an electronic and indie music artist based in Paris.
 A minimal, immersive visual experience — single page, zero framework, zero build — that I designed and built myself.